Senate Election Rules for the Student Electorate

 5. Conducting Elections

 5.1 Duration of Elections.
-The elections shall be held on two consecutive weekdays.
+The election of student senators shall be held on two consecutive weekdays.

-5.2 Time of Elections.
-Elections for the Colleges of Law, Medicine, and Veterinary Medicine shall be conducted by those colleges at such times as shall be specified by the Senate Committee on Elections and Credentials.
-The election of all other student senators shall be held at such times as shall be specified by the Senate Committee on Elections and Credentials unless the Senate authorizes the Campus Student Election Commission established by the Illinois Student Government Constitution to conduct the election of student senators concurrently with the other student elections the Campus Student Election Commission conducts.
+- Elections for all other student senators shall be held at times specified by the Senate Committee on Elections and Credentials unless the Senate authorizes the Campus Student Election Commission, organized under the authority of the Vice Chancellor for Student Affairs, to conduct the election of student senators concurrently with the other student elections the Campus Student Election Commission conducts.
 Such authorization, which does not extend to the Colleges of Law, Medicine, and Veterinary Medicine, must be given by the Senate no later than the last regularly scheduled meeting of the spring semester for the following year's elections.
 Once given, this authorization will remain in force unless it is rescinded by the Senate; such action must take place no later than the last regularly scheduled meeting of the spring semester to be effective for the following year's elections.
-The student elections shall be completed no fewer than three weeks prior to the organizational meeting of the Senate.

 5.3 Ties.
 Ties shall be resolved by a coin flip or drawing of lots by the body conducting the election.